The Transformative Skincare Serum Beauty Experts Can’t Stop Talking About

 Advertisement

 Alise says your standard skincare routine should look like this: Step one is a cleanser, followed by your serum.
-Step three would then be a moisturizer and step four a sunscreen (only in the morning).
+Step three would then be a moisturiser and step four a sunscreen (only in the morning).
 "Your skincare routine would be no different with biostimulants," says Alise.
-"Serum has a lighter base than a moisturizer so it will be absorbed into the skin easily."
-She suggests waiting for five or so minutes before applying your moisturizer to make sure the serum has been fully absorbed.
+"Serum has a lighter base than a moisturiser so it will be absorbed into the skin easily."
+She suggests waiting for five or so minutes before applying your moisturiser to make sure the serum has been fully absorbed.

 What is the best skincare serum?